loraxx753/GitFloat/README.md

 GitFloat is a git reporter for GitHub that allows you to see various reports about your organization's github repositories through user defined widgets in a GUI like environment.

+[Here's a basic example](http://gitfloat.kevinbaugh.com) of what GitFloat looks like.

 ## Getting Started

 GitFloat is easy to install, with very few real requirements.